dretta/PokemonTrainer/README.rst

 Development (To-Do) Plan:

-* Data Retrieval: Proven do-able prior to project creation; implementation is WIP
+* Data Retrieval: Implemented example stream to image sequence, will be revisited later in development.

-* Pre-processing 1 (Image to Text)
+* Pre-processing 1 (Image to Text): WIP

 * Pre-processing 2 (Text to Feature)